 Fortunately, what we practice gets easier with time.
 So remember to be gentle with yourself, especially during these challenging times.
 Just lie down, preferably on the acupressure mat.

-We would like to thank Dipl.
+We thank Dipl.
 Psych.
-Klaus G. Lieg for the interview and all his information and tips on mental health and acupressure.
-You can find more specific acupressure exercises for relaxation, pain and many specific complaints in our blog.
+Klaus G. Lieg for the interview and his many info and tips about mental health and acupressure.
+You can find more concrete acupressure exercises for relaxation, pain and many specific complaints in our blog.

 We wish you a fulfilling journey on your path towards flourishing and inner and outer well-being.
-If you would like to share your thoughts on the topics Klaus touched on in the interview and give your own tips or ask questions, please leave us a comment or visit us on Facebook.
+If you would like to discuss any of the topics Klaus touched on in the interview and share your own tips or ask questions, visit us on Facebook.

 About the author